mosche/blogposts/sessionization/sessionization.md

 ```

 **Note**:

 To reduce complexity for demonstration purposes, we assume a `WindowingStrategy` with timestamp combiner `END_OF_WINDOW`.
 Support for Beam's windowing model is still partial that way.
-Similar to the way combine function aggregate input values, timestamp combiners aggregate input timestamps to assigne one resulting timestamp to the windowed aggregation result `WindowedValue<OutputT>`.
+Similar to the way combine functions aggregate input values, timestamp combiners aggregate input timestamps to assign one resulting timestamp to the windowed aggregation result `WindowedValue<OutputT>`.

 In case of the default combiner `END_OF_WINDOW`, this timestamp is always the end of the session `IntervalWindow` and doesn't depend on individual input timestamps.
 A feature-complete implementation supporting timestamp combiners can be found on [<img src="github.png" style="height:16px;"/> apache/beam](https://github.com/apache/beam/blob/3a4d57eb8976c5f503b32d478a80b1800490f66f/runners/spark/3/src/main/java/org/apache/beam/runners/spark/structuredstreaming/translation/batch/Aggregators.java).

 ##### Adding values to the aggregation buffer